leogoesger/FFF-connectors/README.md

 2. Open the folder from [Spyder](https://anaconda.org/anaconda/spyder)

-3. Create two folders: `raw` and `calc-result`, and move all `.tiff` files to `raw folder`

-4. You may need to install these packages if you do not already have them locally
+3. You may need to install these packages if you do not already have them locally

     ```
     six==1.11.0